Efficiency of Self-Adjusting Heaps: Remarks

 Using powerful new techniques, we have significantly improved the amortized time bounds for multipass pairing heaps, slim heaps, and smooth heaps.
 Slim and smooth heaps are subject to the lower bounds of Iacono and {\"O}zkan, and our upper bounds match their lower bounds.
 They are not subject to Fredman's lower bounds, but they do match them.
 Multipass pairing heaps are subject to both sets of lower bounds.
 Our bounds match them except for that of decrease-key, which differs from the lower bound by a factor of $\lg\lg\lg n$.
 Our bounds hold for both the eager and the lazy versions of the data structures.

 By showing that slim and smooth heaps match the lower bounds of Fredman and of Iacono and {\"O}zkan and are subject to Iacono and {\"O}zkan's bounds (though not Fredman's), we have closed a chapter in the design and analysis of self-adjusting heaps.
 But this is far from resolving all interesting questions.
-In particular, for the efficiency of decrease-key operations in multipass pairing heaps there is still a non-constant gap between the upper and lower bounds.
-The known efficiency gap for decrease-key operations in classical pairing heaps is significantly bigger, as we discussed in the Introduction.
+In particular, for decrease-key operations in multipass pairing heaps there is still a $\Theta(\lg\lg\lg n)$ gap between the upper and lower time bounds.
+The known time-bound gap for decrease-key operations in classical pairing heaps is significantly larger, as we discussed in the introduction.
 Whether our methods, or any others, will suffice to close these gaps is a subject for future study.
-In particular, we are optimistic that our methods can be extended to give much a much tighter bound for decrease-key in pairing heaps.
+In particular, we are optimistic that our methods can be extended to give a much tighter bound for decrease-key in classical pairing heaps.

 What is it that makes a self-adjusting heap efficient?
 Our results suggest two requirements: The links in delete-min operations should respect link-time order, and each root should win at most a constant number of links in each delete-min.
 We do not know whether these conditions are necessary: pairing heaps and their variants satisfy the first but not the second.
 On the other hand, the assembly pass in pairing heaps (see~\cite{SimplerPairing, phd2022}), during which a root can win an arbitrary number of links, seems benign to us.
 We think classical pairing heaps have the same amortized bounds as slim and smooth heaps, but we have no proof yet.